top of page

 Psychological evaluations typically include three appointments, but your evaluation may require more or less depending on the specific details of your situation.
 The first appointment is typically one hour and allows your provider to gather information about your history and the need for an evaluation.
 There will be questions about your symptoms and life experiences.
 The accuracy of your evaluation depends on your ability to be honest and open during both the interview and the testing portions of the evaluation.

-Testing occurs during one or two following appointments, which are typically two to three hours each.
-These tests will include both computer based assessments, hands on tests such as puzzles, as well as some paper and pencil tests.
+Testing occurs with a member of Dr. Anderson's psychometry team during one or two following appointments, with the first one typically up to four hours, and the second one, if necessary, typically less two hours.
+These tests will include computer based assessments, hands on tests such as puzzles, and some paper and pencil tests.
 The tests will be challenging, and it is important that you do your best.
 At the final appointment, which typically occurs two to three weeks after your final testing appointment, you will be provided information about your test results, any applicable diagnoses, and recommendations for next steps in treatment.
 You will be provided with a report of your test scores to keep.

 How should I prepare for testing?